Sophie Conran: Personal life

-With her former husband Alex Willcock, Conran has two children, Felix Conran, in partnership with his father as a furniture designer, and Coco Conran, a fashion designer.
-She later married Nicholas Hofgren, a London-based financier.
+With her former husband Alex Willcock, Conran has two children, Felix Conran, who was in partnership with his father as a furniture designer, and Coco Conran, a fashion designer.
+In 2010, she married Nicholas Hofgren, a London-based financier.
+The marriage ended in 2020, and she then left London and moved full-time to Salthrop House, her residence in Wiltshire.